Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 What support do you offer students with disabilities?

 All 4 institutes have student support services who can support you and apply for a disability support allowance to fund any adjustments that are required.
-The DTP also has a Research Culture and Wellbeing Lead who can assist in sign-posting all students to the right support.

 What support do you offer students who are part of the LGBTQ+ and/or Global Majority Background communities?

-Can I take parental leave?
+Can I take family leave?

 What annual leave is available?